solo-io/gloo/docs/content/reference/api/github.com/solo-io/gloo/projects/gloo/api/v1/enterprise/options/extauth/v1/extauth.proto.sk.md

 ### CipherConfig

-the cipher config is used to encryption session cookie values.
+the cipher config is used to encrypt session cookie values.
 This is currently only available for OIDC.

 ```yaml
 "keyRef": .core.solo.io.ResourceRef